bteeuwen170/carina/README.md

 ## Building the toolchain

-These utilities are required to build the Clemence toolchain:
+These utilities are required to build the Elara toolchain:

 * GNU C Compiler (or Clang)
 * GNU autoconf 2.64